Stop Press: Just launched - My new eBook - Beginner's Guide to Growing your Own Vegetables in Cyprus

 My best attempts at growing vegetables in year one were my chilli and pepper collections - they don't mind the searing summer temperatures at all and made my amateur gardening attempts all worthwhile.
 Now I'm known locally as the chilli queen!

-From what our gardener planted originally for us in the graden, here are my recommended Cyprus shrubs that are easy to grow, add colour and do not need much water once they have become established:
+Based on what our gardener planted originally for us in our new garden, here are my recommended Cyprus shrubs that are easy to grow, add colour and do not need much water once they have become established:

-Solano (see picture below) - Gorgeous purple bush giving colour ALL YEAR round.
+Solano - Gorgeous purple bush giving colour ALL YEAR round.

 Oleander - These pretty bushes are commonly seen along the roadside near towns.
 They come in various shades of pink and white.
 Be careful not to get too close to the bark from these bushes.
 The sap is poisonous!